Table of contents

 Staying focused means staying productive, and everyone has different ways of reaching this ultimate level of personal efficiency in doing work.
 If for you it’s absolute stillness and silence, then by all means – seek that out!

-If you need white noise, look for a white noise machine Affiliate link or a white noise app like MyNoise or White Noise Lite.
+If you need white noise, look for a white noise machine or a white noise app like MyNoise or White Noise Lite.
 I’ve even found that an ambient lull of coffee shop noise can be nice, so I’ve listened to Coffivity as background noise.

 Make sure your lighting setup makes you motivated.